IRS Direct File: File taxes for free directly with IRS

 • Wyoming

-You can't use Direct File if you did not live in one of these states for all of 2024.
+You can't use Direct File if you didn't live and work in one of these states for all of 2024.

-IRS Direct File supports the following types of income, credits and deductions:
+You can use IRS Direct File if you have these types of income, credits and deductions:

 Income